 Figure 6-3 – Nominal vertical and horizontal locations of 4:4:4 luma and chroma samples in a picture

-Partitioning of pictures, slices, CTUs
+Partitioning of pictures, tile groups, tiles, and CTUs

-Partitioning of pictures into slices
+Partitioning of pictures into tile groups and tiles

-This subclause specifies how a picture is partitioned into slices.
+This subclause specifies how a picture is partitioned into tile groups and tiles.

-Pictures are divided into slices.
-A slice is a a sequence of CTUs.
+Pictures are divided into tile groups and tiles.
+A tile group is a sequence of tiles in tile raster scan of a picture.
+A tile is a sequence of CTUs that cover a rectangular region of a picture.

-For example, a picture may be divided into two slices as shown in Figure 6-4.
-In this example, the first slice contains 60 CTUs and the second slice contains the remaining 39 CTUs of the picture.
+For example, a picture may be divided into 12 tiles and 3 tile groups as shown in Figure 6-4.

-When a picture is coded using three separate colour planes (separate_colour_plane_flag is equal to 1), a slice contains only CTUs of one colour component being identified by the corresponding value of colour_plane_id, and each colour component array of a picture consists of slices having the same colour_plane_id value.
-Coded slices with different values of colour_plane_id within a picture may be interleaved with each other under the constraint that for each value of colour_plane_id, the coded slice NAL units with that value of colour_plane_id shall be in the order of increasing CTU address in raster scan order for the first CTU of each coded slice NAL unit.
+When a picture is coded using three separate colour planes (separate_colour_plane_flag is equal to 1), a tile group contains only CTUs of one colour component being identified by the corresponding value of colour_plane_id, and each colour component array of a picture consists of tile groups having the same colour_plane_id value.
+Coded tile groups with different values of colour_plane_id within a picture may be interleaved with each other under the constraint that for each value of colour_plane_id, the coded tile group NAL units with that value of colour_plane_id shall be in the order of increasing CTU address in tile scan order for the first CTU of each coded tile group NAL unit.

-NOTE 1 – When separate_colour_plane_flag is equal to 0, each CTU of a picture is contained in exactly one slice.
-When separate_colour_plane_flag is equal to 1, each CTU of a colour component is contained in exactly one slice (i.e., information for each CTU of a picture is present in exactly three slices and these three slices have different values of colour_plane_id).
+NOTE 1 – When separate_colour_plane_flag is equal to 0, each CTU of a picture is contained in exactly one tile group.
+When separate_colour_plane_flag is equal to 1, each CTU of a colour component is contained in exactly one tile group (i.e., information for each CTU of a picture is present in exactly three tile groups and these three tile groups have different values of colour_plane_id).